LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization: Appendix

 For LoSiA, auxiliary parameters are used to compute the importance scores ($\overline{U}(\cdot)$ and $\overline{I}(\cdot)$).
 If gradient-based importance scoring is adopted, this component can be completely eliminated.

 Regarding total memory consumption, increasing the rank in LoRA and GaLore incurs substantial overhead.
-However, in LoSiA, only the term $2(LKd^2p^2b + Vdp_ob)$ scales with rank factor $p$, resulting in a more efficient memory footprint.
+However, in LoSiA, only the term $2(LKd^2p^2b + Vdp_ob)$ scales with rank factor $p$.
+When using LoSiA-Pro without \textsc{Gradient Checkpointing}, only the activations corresponding to the input neurons need to be stored, making it the sole PEFT approach capable of mitigating this class of memory bottlenecks.